thephpleague/period/docs/5.0/datepoint.md

 A datepoint is a position in time expressed as a `DateTimeImmutable` object.

-The `DatePoint` class is used to ease `DatePoint` manipulation.
+The `DatePoint` class is used to ease `DateTimeImmutable` manipulation.
 This class decorates PHP's `DateTimeImmutable` class.
 It provides:

 - named constructors to easily get a `DateTimeImmutable` object.